Catalyst497/four-card-section/README.md

 ## Acknowledgments

-This is me saying thank you to frontend mentor and everyone that works there for this awesome.
-It was a lot of work but it was really worth the while.
+This is me saying thank you to frontend mentor and everyone that works there for this awesome project.
+It involved a little bit of thinking but I thank God, I was able to solve it.